Prshant-Sharma/ui-tour/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

+Here, I want to achieve UI tour guide once anyone clicks the sidebar tab - A guide overlay will be opened to describe what the tab contains and what will it do.
+(Can change the tour guide flow later.)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.